lav30/nobelprizes/index.md

 ### a.
 By Gender

-- Males are more likely to be awarded a Nodel Prize in all categories.
+- Males are more likely to be awarded a Nobel Prize in all categories.
 - Females are more likely to receive a Nobel Prize in Peace or Literature
 - Females awarded too few Physics and Economics awards to produce a box plot.

 ### b.
 By Category